open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 #### 1.1: Repository Setup

-Begin by cloning the repository that contains all necessary scripts and configurations for deployment.
-This step is crucial for accessing the tools required for standalone node
+Start by cloning the repository that holds all the essential scripts and configurations for deployment.
+This step is vital for obtaining the tools needed for the standalone node.

 ```bash
 git clone https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node